MontiCore/monticore/docs/GettingStarted.md

 one rule is marked as the start rule.

 It is a *key feature of MontiCore* that it allows a grammar to *reuse and extend other grammars*.
-In an extension all of the nonterminals defined in the extended grammars can be reused or even overridden.
+In an extension all the nonterminals defined in the extended grammars can be reused or even overridden.
 This form of extension allows to achieve several effects: